Most common digestive disorders are chronic conditions and reduce quality of life for patients.

 We offer interesting challenges for students interested in working with acoustic sensors, smart textiles, software engineering and 3D-printing technology.

-"GastroDigitalShirt: A Smart Shirt for Digestion Acoustics Monitoring", ACM, September 2020.,
+"GastroDigitalShirt: A Smart Shirt for Digestion Acoustics Monitoring", ISWC '20: Proceedings of the 2020 International Symposium on Wearable Computers, ACM, September 2020.,